How to Reduce Your Catering Kitchen’s Wasted Food

 - Produce isn’t required by law to include these dates, they’re used by retailers to manage stock.

-Your whole kitchen staff needs to be made aware of these distinctions, most importantly for the safety of your customers, but also so that they don’t wind up throwing away perfectly good food.
+Your whole commercial kitchen staff needs to be made aware of these distinctions, most importantly for the safety of your customers, but also so that they don’t wind up throwing away perfectly good food.

 4. … And the proper storage guidelines

 Improper storage causes food to go off faster, so make sure all your staff are properly briefed on the correct ways to store all of the different types of products that are relevant to your business.
 This is important first and foremost as a way to ensure the health and safety of your customers, but also as a way to avoid food waste from spoiled produce.

 You should always keep your fridge at a temperature below 5 degrees celsius, otherwise, you run the risk of your food expiring quickly.
 Bread should not be kept in the fridge, as cold temperatures cause bread to go stale faster.